 Ductwork Lifespan and Troubleshooting

-Ductwork should last a solid 10-15 years before any signs of deterioration emerge.
-Because modern home builders tend to choose materials for lower cost instead of longevity, it’s good to keep an eye out for the following signs:
+Ductwork lasts an average of 10-15 years before showing any signs of deterioration emerge.
+Because modern home builders tend to choose materials for lower cost instead of longevity, it’s good to keep an eye out for signs it may be time to have ductwork replaced.

 - A consistently dusty home.
 This may mean your ductwork has some leaks in it, letting air out and dust and debris in.